Robust Assortment Optimization from Observational Data: Introduction

 However, despite this line of previous research on robust assortment optimization, the design of statistically efficient algorithms and the corresponding sample complexity as well as the minimal data requirements remain untouched.
 Our work makes the first step towards understanding the statistical foundations of this problem.

 \paragraph{Data-driven assortment optimization.} The data-driven assortment optimization problem under the MNL choice model has been extensively studied in the revenue management literature.
 However, most prior work focuses on the online setting, where the seller can interact with customers sequentially over time~\citep{caro2007dynamic, rusmevichientong2010dynamic, saure2013optimal, agrawal2017thompson, agrawal2019mnl, chen2021optimal, saha2024stop}.
 In contrast, our work on data-driven assortment optimization focuses on the offline counterpart, where online exploration is not available and the seller can only access a pre-collected dataset.
 In this setting, a robust formulation naturally arises due to uncertainty in the data collection process and potential distributional shifts in the target environment.
-This scenario remains relatively underexplored, with only a few recent works in the non-robust setting~\citep{dong2023pasta, han2025learning}.
+This scenario remains relatively underexplored, with only a few recent works in the non-robust setting~\citep{dong2023pasta, dong2025pasta, han2025learning}.
+Specifically, \citet{dong2025pasta} propose the PASTA framework for learning the optimal assortments from historical data.
+While the earlier version focuses on the MNL model~\citep{dong2023pasta}, the latest version extends PASTA to a general framework applicable to a broad class of choice models while maintaining the assumption that historical observations consist of optimal assortments.
+In contrast, \citet{han2025learning} focus on reducing the required assumptions for the MNL model, showing that it suffices to observe the individual items contained in the optimal assortments.
+Our work extends the item-wise partial coverage condition identified by \cite{han2025learning} to the robust assortment learning setup.